MessagePad

-The MessagePad is a discontinued series of personal digital assistant devices developed by Apple Computer for the Newton platform in 1993.
+The MessagePad is a series of personal digital assistant devices developed by Apple Computer for the Newton platform, first released in 1993.
 Some electronic engineering and the manufacture of Apple's MessagePad devices was undertaken in Japan by Sharp.
-The devices are based on the ARM 610 RISC processor and all featured handwriting recognition software and were developed and marketed by Apple.
-The devices run Newton OS.
+The devices are based on the ARM 610 RISC processor, run Newton OS, and all feature handwriting recognition software.
+Alongside the MessagePad series, Apple also developed and released the eMate 300 Newton device.

 History

-The development of the Newton MessagePad first began with Apple's former senior vice president of research and development, Jean-Louis Gassée; his team included Steve Capps, co-writer of macOS Finder, and an employed engineer named Steve Sakoman.
+The development of the Newton MessagePad first began with Apple's former senior vice president of research and development, Jean-Louis Gassée; his team included Steve Capps, co-writer of Mac OS Finder, and an employed engineer named Steve Sakoman.
 The development of the Newton MessagePad operated in secret until it was eventually revealed to the Apple Board of Directors in late 1990.

 When Gassée resigned from his position due to a significant disagreement with the board, seeing how his employer was treated, Sakoman also stopped developing the MessagePad on March 2, 1990.

 Bill Atkinson, an Apple Executive responsible for the company's Lisa graphical interface, invited Steve Capps, John Sculley, Andy Hertzfeld, Susan Kare, and Marc Porat to a meeting on March 11, 1990.
 There, they brainstormed a way of saving the MessagePad.
 Sculley suggested adding new features, including libraries, museums, databases, or institutional archives features, allowing customers to navigate through various window tabs or opened galleries/stacks.
-The Board later approved his suggestion; he then gave Newton it is official and full backing.
+The Board later approved his suggestion; he then gave the Newton his official and full backing.